 The Welcome Page of the IT Handbook offers an email alert or RSS feed subscription option.

 The FFIEC Examiner Education office welcomes all comments, suggestions, and observations concerning the BSA/AML InfoBase and the IT Handbook InfoBase.
-Email should be directed to FFIECInfoBase@frb.gov.
+Email should be directed to FFIEC Alternative Delivery Training

 FFIEC Alternative Delivery Training